iterative/dvc.org/static/docs/command-reference/import-url.md

 ## Example: Detecting remote file changes

-What if that remote file is one which will be updated regularly?
+What if that remote file is updated regularly?
 The project goals might include regenerating a <abbr>data artifact</abbr> based on the updated data source.
 [Pipeline](/doc/command-reference/pipeline) reproduction can be triggered based on a changed external dependency.

 Let's use the [Get Started](/doc/get-started) project again, simulating an updated external data source.
 (Remember to prepare the <abbr>workspace</abbr>,